 Setting out a long-term strategy like inbound marketing makes it possible to generate more sustainable results.
 You’re creating a database of relevant and engaging articles, videos, and other content that you can use to draw in and convert new customers for years to come.
 You can use inbound marketing to create a personalized experience for your customers, and in doing so, build their trust.

 Then word-of-mouth marketing can kick in, with these happy customers telling their network about your business and how you solved their issues.
 They will gladly share how trusted you are, how knowledgeable you are in your field, and how much these other companies will benefit by engaging with you as well.

 Pretty soon you’ll have an army of happy customers out there doing your marketing for you!

-Now, at this point you might be thinking that you don't need inbound marketing, or that you don't need content marketing more broadly.
-Conversely, you might be finding that there are just too many possible marketing strategies out there, and you're struggling to choose the right one to meet your business goals.
-Are you seeing good traffic metrics for your site, but not seeing those visits convert to sales?
+Now, at this point, you might be thinking that you don't need inbound marketing, or that you don't need content marketing more broadly.
+Conversely, you might find that there are just too many possible marketing strategies out there, and you're struggling to choose the right one to meet your business goals.
+Are you seeing good traffic metrics for your site but not seeing those visits convert to sales?
 Or have you recently seen a decline in website visitors and want to see those numbers increase to their old level?
 Or maybe your numbers are fine, but you’re looking for growth?